 Meet the Team

-Helen Griffin – Philosophy for Children Adviser / Global Education Adviser / Gender Equality Adviser
+Helen Griffin – Philosophy for Children Adviser / Global Education Adviser / Gender Action Programme Manager

-Helen is responsible as joint co-ordinator for the resource centre and Philosophy for Children training as well as overseeing projects.
+Helen is responsible for the resource centre and Philosophy for Children training as well as overseeing projects.

 Rob Unwin – Global Education Adviser